A Bible Study by Jack Kelley

 Hebrews 2:7 makes the point that Jesus was temporarily made lower than the angels, becoming a man to save mankind.
 Having done so, He was crowned with glory and honor and everything was put under His feet.
 Ephes 1:20-22 agrees, saying that when He was resurrected Jesus ascended into heaven to sit at the right hand of majesty, far above every other rule and authority, power and dominion and every title that can be given.
 And finally Ephes 2:6-7 says we’ve been seated there too, right beside Him.
 Since the 24 elders are missing from every Old Testament view of the Throne of God, they must represent the Church, seated with the Lord at the right hand of Majesty.

 And there’s still more.
-Through out the Bible there are a number of “peak-to-peak” prophecies, as Clarence Larkin began calling them over 100 years ago.
+Throughout the Bible, there are many “peak-to-peak” prophecies, as Clarence Larkin began calling them over 100 years ago.
 They take in the first and second comings in a single passage, sometimes in a single sentence.
 He likened them to mountain peaks seen from a distance, between which is a valley.
 The observer sees the two peaks, but the valley between them is hidden from view.
 So it is with distant prophecies.
 The prophet records God’s messages but can’t always determine the span of time that separates them.
 One of the best known is Isaiah 9:6-7.

 For to us a child is born, to us a son is given, and the government will be on his shoulders.
 And he will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace.
 Of the increase of his government and peace there will be no end.
 He will reign on David’s throne and over his kingdom, establishing and upholding it with justice and righteousness from that time on and forever.
 The zeal of the LORD Almighty will accomplish this.